 When arranging a plural marriage for his brother William Smith, Joseph reflected this standard by inviting the woman, Mary Ann Covington, to participate only if she “felt willing to consent to it.”2

-The wording of Sarah Ann Whitney’s sealing to Joseph Smith asked if they “both mutually agree . . . to be each others companion so long as you both shall live.”3
+The wording of Sarah Ann Whitney’s sealing to Joseph Smith asked if they “both mutually agree … to be each others’ companion.”3

-Later sealing ceremonies in the Nauvoo Temple required the acknowledgement that all participants were there by their free will and choice, a requirement that likely began with Joseph.
+Later sealing ceremonies in the Nauvoo Temple required the acknowledgment that all participants were there of their free will and choice, a requirement that likely began with Joseph.

 Rejected Plural Marriage Proposals

 Joseph Smith’s offers of plural marriage were apparently turned down by at least seven women.
 His preferred response to these rejections seems to have been to let the matter rest.

 Sarah Granger Kimball refused to hear the teachings of plural marriage.
 She remembered: